On the Ehrhart Theory of Generalized Symmetric Edge Polytopes: Proof of Theorem

 and

+since these will more closely resemble how we will identify how each oriented spanning tree in our triangulating tree set will contribute to the $h^*$-polynomial of $\Sigma(\Gamma(n+1))$.

-since these will more closely resemble how to identify the oriented spanning trees in our triangulating tree set, and their contributions to the $h^*$-polynomial.
-In each sum, we interpret $2\ell$ as the number of chords in the spanning trees of our triangulating tree set, some of which contain $\etilde$ and some of which do not.
-We also use $p$ to denote the number of chorded pairs in $L(T$ or $L(\md(T))$ of type $\alpha$ and we use $q$ to denote the number of chorded pairs in $R(T)$ or $R(\md(T))$ of type $\alpha$.
+Importantly, it will initially be more convenient to enumerate the spanning trees in the triangulating tree set not by constructing each such $T$ directly, but by constructing the corresponding $\md(T)$.
+Namely, we first will collect all $\md(T)$ having $2\ell$ chords for which $T$ is in our triangulating tree set, some of which contain $\etilde$ and some of which do not.
+We will then see that the set of corresponding (unmodified) spanning trees will provide a total contribution of \eqref{eqn: proof first part} to the $h^*$-polynomial of $\Sigma(\Gamma(n+1))$.
+Then, we will enumerate the remaining modified spanning trees, meaning those satisfying $c(\md(T)) = 2\ell+1$, and show that the set of corresponding (unmodified) spanning trees provide a total contribution of \eqref{eqn: proof second part} to the $h^*$-polynomial of $\Sigma(\Gamma(n+1))$.
+Throughout, we use $p$ to denote the number of chorded pairs in $L(\md(T))$ of type $\alpha$ and we use $q$ to denote the number of chorded pairs in $R(\md(T))$ of type $\alpha$.